PLEASE NOTE : READ TERMS AND RULES CAREFULLY

 7. Customs, Shipping & Handling:

 Festival Screening copies must be clearly labeled and sent via courier with a tracing number when your film is selected.
 Do not send exceptional formats other than formats agreed upon.
+The festival will only pay for courier costs of the film back to the filmmaker/distributor.

 8. For international participants: